Nazneenp/language_translation/README.md

-# language_translation
-English to French and English to German Machine Translation using Transformers

 # Language Translation Web App

-This Flask web application allows users to translate English sentences to French and Spanish using Hugging Face's Transformers library.
+This Flask web application allows users to translate English sentences to French and German using Hugging Face's Transformers library.
 It provides a simple user interface for language translation.

 ## Features